Composition and Arrangement Tutorials for Music Production

 Negative harmony is a technique that uses chords from the opposite mode of the key.
 For example, if a piece of music is in the major key, negative harmony would use chords from the minor key.
 This can create a sense of unexpected tension and dissonance.

-Rhythm is one of my favorite subjects in music theory, music production, and composition.
-It can be a simple pulse to a more complicated mathematical timeline, with accents played in unpredictable places, or multiple rhythms, time signatures, and quantized grids being played at the same time.
+Rhythm is one of my favourite subjects in music theory, music production, and composition.
+It can be a simple pulse or a more complicated timeline, with accents played in unpredictable places, or multiple rhythms, time signatures, and quantised grids being played at the same time.

 Syncopation